-A webcast audio seminar is a 1-hour telephone conference call supplemented by webcast PowerPoint slides, the webinars are a method of exchanging vital information on timely topics in medical education.
-The slant of each is geared toward our membership who have responsibility for teaching the basic sciences to those in medical training.
+A webcast audio seminar is a 1-hour live webinar presented as a method of exchanging vital information on timely topics in medical education.
+The slant of each is geared toward our members who have responsibility for teaching the basic sciences to those in medical training.

 IAMSE Student members have free access to IAMSE Webinars.
 If you are a student, please contact email@example.com for details about registering at no cost.

 Do you live outside of the North American time zones and cannot conveniently join the IAMSE Web Seminars on Thursdays at Noon Eastern Time?

 IAMSE would like to offer you the opportunity to receive the archived version (slides and audio) within a week of the actual seminar at a discounted rate!
 The discounted rate is based on your current country’s GDP.
 A complete listing of countries may be found at: http://data.worldbank.org/country

 If you would like to take advantage of the Early Release Option for the Web Seminars, please contact the IAMSE administrative office (firstname.lastname@example.org) for more information.

 Upcoming Series: Fall 2023

 Brains, Bots, and Beyond: Exploring AI’s Impact on Medical Education